chichengcn/gici-open/README.md

 [ceres]: http://ceres-solver.org/

-#### 1.7 ROS Noetic.
+#### 1.7 ROS.
 OPTIONAL.

 ROS is a library for robot applications.
 We provide a ROS wrapper to enable GICI handling some ROS messages.
-If you want to build GICI with ROS, you should install ROS Noetic.
+If you want to build GICI with ROS, you should install ROS.
 You can find the instrunctions on [ROS][ros].

 [ros]: http://wiki.ros.org/Documentation